MatthiasNickles/diff-SAT/README.md

 A term of form f(p) in a cost function, where p is a parameter atom, evaluates during sampling to the frequency of p in the sample (count of p in all models in the sample, normalized with the total number of models in the sample).
-(Parameter atoms are listed in addition to the cost functions because a future version of DelSAT is planned to allow for atoms to occur in cost functions which are not parameter atoms, as proposed in the ILP'18 paper.)
+(Parameter atoms are listed in addition to the cost functions because a future version of delSAT is planned to allow for atoms to occur in cost functions which are not parameter atoms, as proposed in the ILP'18 paper.)

 Example input for SAT (recommended to use with switch -mse - activates optimized handling of costs which have the form of inner MSE (Mean Squared Error) terms):